JUSTRUDYan/JUSTRUDYan/README.md

 What you need to know about me : I'm Anton, 3 years old and i from Ukraine 🇺🇦.

-/\**I also hate to read the morning news ‘cause it always makes me sad, you know, many people died because of russian invasion.
-Please, support Ukraine!\**/

 I start coding at 10 o'clock and compleat after 15 minuts, because my brain suck's.

-////

-But seriously I'm 14 yo, I started coding when I was 10, it was python, but quickly finished it, because I got bored.
+But seriously I'm 16 yo, I started coding when I was 10, it was cpp, but quickly finished it, because of my silly mindset at that time.
-After 3 years I went to an academy that gave me a love for .cpp. (but that love ends very quickly when my code doesn't run) Also in academy i'm studying cyber security, and i like that too.
-THX to my teacher for that Mykola Mykolayovych (cyber sec.) and Oleg Oleksiiovych (coding).
+After 4 years I went to an academy that gave me a love for .cpp. (but that love ends very quickly when my code doesn't run) Also in academy i'm studying DevOps, and i like that too.
+THX to my teacher for that Oleksandr Mykolayovych (cyber sec.) and Oleg Oleksiiovych (coding).

 ###